Search in medicinals

 Properties: Bitter; cool.

-Channel entry: liver and heart channels.
+Channel entry: Liver and heart channels.

 - Clears heat and resolves toxin: Painful and ulcerated swollen throat, mouth and tongue sores,